Here you will find information from the City of Minneapolis regarding preparations and ongoing information regarding the upcoming Derek Chauvin trial.

 ViNA also offers home security improvement rebates.
 The organization will reimburse residents 50% of their costs (up to $500) for home security improvements.
 To receive the rebate, residents must first attend one of ViNA’s home security workshops or complete a home security assessment with the Minneapolis Police Department.

 ViNA’s safety activities are primarily overseen by its Livability Committee.
-The committee meets the second Tuesday of most months at 6pm at the ViNA office.
+The committee meets the third Wednesday of the month at 6pm at the ViNA office.
 New members are welcome at any time.